Notice under Section 142(1) of Income Tax Act

 The Income Tax Notice Section 142(1) helps the Income Tax Department gather complete information for proper assessment.
 The notice might ask you to provide specific accounts, documents, or explanations about particular entries in your return.

 The Income Tax Notice Section 142(1) may request details about your assets, liabilities, and financial transactions to ensure all relevant data is available for assessment.
-This careful verification process is similar to how Bajaj Housing Finance verifies your home loan application documents to ensure a smooth approval process.
+This careful verification process is similar to how Bajaj Finserv verifies your home loan application documents to ensure a smooth approval process.
+Planning to purchase a home?
+Check your eligibility for a Bajaj Housing Finance Home Loan today.
+You may already be eligible, find out by entering your mobile number and OTP.

 Section 234F of the Income Tax Act sets out the late fees structure: